Table of Contents

 Patio Roof Panels

 There is a range of roof panels available and you’ll need to make decisions between single skins and insulation.
 You’ll also need to consider the size of the space you need to span and how many posts you’d be willing to have in your design.
-Our panels range from 50mm thick which will span 5 metres, right up to 150mm which will span up to 8.2 metres between beams
+Our panels range from 50mm thick which will span 5 metres, right up to 150mm which will span up to 8.2 metres between beams.

-Speaking of posts – simple 65mm aluminum posts are your most budget friendly patio option but they might not suit your look.
+Speaking of posts – simple 65mm aluminium posts are your most budget friendly patio option but they might not suit your look.
 The options are endless and can include solid timber posts and even brick pylons or piers.

 Many patio builders work with 50mm beams, which may be slightly cheaper but don’t have the strength and span that a 65mm Shurelock Beam has.

 When all is said and done, you’ll be an expert in patio and pergola building at the end of the quoting process.
-Don’t be scared to ask questions, compare apples with apples and check exactly what’s included in your patio quote.
-Remember, in most cases you’ll find that whatever you spend on your patio will double in the overall valuation of your home, so it pays to do a great job.
+Don’t be scared to ask questions, compare apples with apples and check exactly what’s included in your pergolas quote.
+Remember, in most cases you’ll find that whatever you spend on your pergolas will double in the overall valuation of your home, so it pays to do a great job.